List of largest power stations in the United States

-This article lists the largest electrical generating stations in the United States in terms of current installed electrical capacity.
-Non-renewable power stations are those that run on coal, fuel oils, nuclear, natural gas, oil shale and peat, while renewable power stations run on fuel sources such as biomass, geothermal heat, hydro, solar energy, solar heat, tides, waves and the wind.
+This article lists the largest electricity generating stations in the United States in terms of installed electrical capacity.
+Non-renewable power stations are those that run on coal, fuel oils, nuclear, natural gas, oil shale, and peat, while renewable power stations run on fuel sources such as biomass, geothermal heat, hydro, solar energy, solar heat, tides, waves, and the wind.

+Two related terms are used to describe electricity production: